Tuesday, 15 July 2025

 PANEL DISCUSSION

-Beyond Gold: Critical Minerals and Base Metals in the Arabian Nubian Shield and Eastern Desert
+Beyond Gold: Critical Minerals and Base Metals in the Arabian Nubian Shield

 The Arabian Nubian Shield is one of the world’s oldest and geologically rich regions, stretching across Egypt, Sudan, Eritrea, Ethiopia, Saudi Arabia and Jordan.
 For decades, gold has been the primary focus of exploration projects in the Arabian Nubian Shield, while the region has produced world class gold mines, its broader mineral wealth remains largely underexplored and untapped.
 Today, sourcing critical minerals and base metals is essential not only for national security but also to meet the rising global demand for a low-carbon future.
 In response to this growing demand, the Arabian Nubian Shield is being recognised as an important source of minerals beyond gold, including copper, zinc, rare earth elements, and phosphate.
 Through regional collaboration, countries in the Arabian Nubian Shield can develop diverse and secure mineral supply chains, supporting a sustainable future, and creating an environment for investment into the region.